-Thanks to their ease of use and their potential for low-cost, high-volume production [23], atomic vapor cells containing alkali species are one of the main candidates for commercial quantum sensors [24], which have already been employed in atomic clocks [25], magnetometers [26], gyroscopes [27] and gas sensors [28].
-In recent years, atomic vapor cells are also being investigated for detection and imaging of high-frequency electromagnetic fields, using either ground-state atoms to measure the magnetic field component [29-33] or Rydberg atoms to measure the electric field component [34-36], from MW up to THz frequencies [37, 38].
+atomic vapor cells are also being investigated for detection and imaging of high-frequency electromagnetic fields, using either ground-state atoms to measure the magnetic field component [29-33] or Rydberg atoms to measure the electric field component [34-36], from MW up to terahertz frequencies [37,38].
 The quantum nature of atoms enables measurements of the amplitude or frequency of the electromagnetic field based on well-known atomic properties and fundamental constants, providing intrinsic calibration while at the same time suffering less from crosstalk and electromagnetic interference than conventional antenna systems.
-While most work has focused on detecting electromagnetic field strength, early experiments have observed frequency information of a sub-MHz-band radio-frequency wave with alkali vapor [39-43].
+While most work has focused on detecting electromagnetic field strength, early experiments have observed frequency information of a submegahertz-band radio-frequency wave with alkali vapor [39-43].
+Recent work on a Rydberg atom MW receiver demonstrated a realtime bandwidth of 16 MHz [44].
 Measurements of the frequency spectrum of a broadband MW signal have not yet been demonstrated with atomic vapor cells.

-In this work we report on the experimental demonstration and theoretical study of a microwave frequency spectrum analyzer based on ground state alkali atoms in a micro-electro-mechanical systems (MEMS) atomic vapor cell fabricated at wafer-level.
-Our spectrum analyzer features a broad instantaneous bandwidth and is noncryogenic, easily-aligned, local oscillator-free, and frequency continuous.
+In this work we report on the experimental demonstration and theoretical study of a microwave frequency spectrum analyzer based on ground-state alkali atoms in a microelectromechanical system (MEMS) atomic vapor cell fabricated at wafer level.
+Our spectrum analyzer features a broad instantaneous bandwidth and is noncryogenic, easy to align, local oscillator-free, frequency continuous, and only minimally perturbs the incident MW signal.
 After a brief introduction of the operating principle and experimental setup, we show measurement results for a single-tone MW signal and compare it to a theoretical simulation of the atomic spin dynamics and interactions.
 Various characterization measurements are presented to show the performance of our atomic microwave spectrum analyzer.
-We demonstrate its capabilities by recording the frequency spectra of a set of frequency-modulated (FM) MW signals and a timedependent spectrogram of a frequency-swept signal.
+We demonstrate its capabilities by recording the frequency spectra of a set of frequency-modulated MW signals and a time-dependent spectrogram of a frequencyswept signal.
 We discuss the dominant factors influencing several key specifications and present parameters for an optimized setup.